Cochrane community grant program

 Ineligible projects include:

-- projects that duplicate services provided by a government or government agency
+- projects that duplicate services already provided by a government or government agency

 Application process